krestfield/docs/ezcert/rest_api_overview.md

 ### Swagger

-The available REST API functions can be viewed using the Swagger UI as follows
+The available REST API functions can be viewed using the Swagger UI as follows: